boxer-project/boxer-sunrise/docs/glossary.md

 ## explicit control evaluator

 The `boxer-eval` state machine maintains its state in explicit global variables (one can think of them as registers) and stacks.
-Procedure calls in boxer grow boxer's stack, not the underlying Lisp's stack.
+Procedure calls in Boxer grow Boxer's stack, not the underlying Lisp's stack.

 This exposes the state for stepper / debugging / error handling.
 It also allows some forms of context switching between "processes".

-### pdl (from archaic "Push Down List")
+### pdl [from archaic "Push Down List"]

 This is the main control stack.

-It consists of typed frames, each saving/restoring a different subset of state.
+It consists of frames of various types, each type saving/restoring a different subset of evaluator state.
+Frame types are created by `define-stack-frame` macro, which defines macros to push/pop specifically those global variables.

+Some general frame types (e.g. `ufun-frame`) serve the evaluator, and some serve specific primitives.
+For example `repeat` primitive keeps the remaining number of iterations in the global variable `*repeat-count*`, and that's one of the things the `repeat-special-frame` PDL frame saves/restores.

-### vpdl (from "Value Push Down List")
+### vpdl [from "Value Push Down List"]

 A stack of values which will become arguments to functions.